 - Ads that are too long (exceed the defined duration limit of the break) are not eligible for time based breaks and will not get selected.

-- Ad Selector Ads: select the maximum number of ads on a scale from 2-6.
-Enter the amount of seconds after which playback begins automatically.
+- Begin playback automatically after: enter the amount of seconds after which playback begins automatically.

 - Enable or disable the delivery of overlay ads.

 - First insertion: the time when the first overlay impression appears.
-Choose on a scale from 1-60 seconds.
+Choose on a scale from 5 to 60 seconds.
 The default setting is 20 seconds.

-- Display for: the amount of time the overlay is visible before hiding automatically.
-Choose on a scale from 5-30 seconds.
+- Display for: the amount of time the overlay is visible before hiding it automatically.
+Choose on a scale from 5 to 30 seconds.
 The default setting is 15 seconds.

 - New overlay every: the number of minutes that need to pass before a new overlay impression appears.
-Choose on a scale between 1-10 minutes.
+Choose on a scale from 1 to 10 minutes.
 The default setting is 4 minutes.